-These conventions apply to the Final Honours School in Materials Science for the academic year 2018-19.
+These conventions apply to the Final Honours School in Materials Science for the academic year 2021-22.
 The Department of Materials' Academic Committee (DMAC) is responsible for approving the Conventions and considers these annually, in consultation with the examiners.
 The formal procedures determining the conduct of examinations are established and enforced by the University Proctors.
 These Conventions are a guide to the examiners and candidates but the regulations set out in the Examination Regulations have precedence.
-Normally the relevant Regulations and Course Handbook are the editions published in the year in which the candidate embarked on the FHS programme.
-The Examination Regulations may be found at: http://www.admin.ox.ac.uk/examregs/.
+Normally the relevant Regulations and MS FHS Handbook are the editions published in the year in which the candidate embarked on the FHS programme.
+The Examination Regulations may be found at: https://examregs.admin.ox.ac.uk/.